The Unconscious, a Horse Egg?

 Rewind.

-On the 21st April 1896 a young Sigmund Freud stood up before the collective might of the Society for Psychiatry and Neurology in Vienna and read his paper, ’The Aetiology of Hysteria’, a clear formulation of the part parental abuse plays in the disturbance of childhood..
+On 21st April 1896 a young Sigmund Freud stood up before the collective might of the Society for Psychiatry and Neurology in Vienna and read his paper, ’The Aetiology of Hysteria’, a clear formulation of the part parental abuse plays in the disturbance of childhood..
 It was met with total silence.
 In the days that followed Freud wrote to his friend Wilhelm Flies, ‘the word has been given out to abandon me and a void is forming around me.’(Masson1992).
 What had happened?
 Why had his paper met with such hostility?

 What Freud had so bravely done was to confront polite society with its own shadow.
 He argued that childhood abuse was at the root of later neuroses.
 The Society were appalled.
 Madness was caused by parents.
 By them.